- Explore Lake Taupo Map

 Access to the snow is easy

 Take the hassle out of getting to the snow with daily mountain transport from Taupo and Turangi to Whakapapa (return).
-The Mt Ruapehu snow shuttle departs daily from the Snow Depot right in the heart of Taupo town, so you can sort all your gear hire and passes before you leave – all you have to worry about is jumping on board and enjoying the stunning volcanic scenery along the way.
+Snow shuttles departs daily from the heart of Taupo town, so you can sort all your gear hire and passes before you leave – all you have to worry about is jumping on board and enjoying the stunning volcanic scenery along the way.

 Geothermal wonders, hot pools and bubbling mud